The foundations of the NRR collaboration rest at the University Hospital of North Tees, in the North East of England.

 Nargol, Langton and Joyce began to work closely with doctors from other units, including Glasgow, Sunderland, Gateshead, Durham, Newcastle, Coventry and Warwick.

-The NRR is soon to move to a new, custom built unit with greater capacity for explant processing and storage.
+The NRR has recently moved to a new custom built unit with greater capacity for explant processing and storage.
 It is sited at ExplantLab, in The Biosphere, Newcastle Helix, in Newcastle Upon Tyne.